 The ZARM Drop Tower is 146 metres high.
 An experiment capsule can be inserted in an evacuated tube and released from 120 meters, providing around 4.74 seconds of microgravity.
 As of 2007 a catapult mode is also offered, in which the experiment capsule is launched from the bottom of the tube.
 This essentially doubles the duration of microgravity to 9.3 seconds.
 At the end of the experiment the capsule is decelerated rapidly to 50 g.
 This setup allows for a wide range of microgravity experiments to be performed in the Drop Tower.

 With the Drop Your Thesis! programme, ESA provides university students with the chance to perform experimental research in facilities not usually accessible to students.
-The programme usually opens a call for proposals once a year, during which students, together with their universities, are encouraged to submit their proposals for experiments in the ZARM Drop Tower.
+The programme usually opens a call for proposals once a year in September, which then stays open for three months.
+During this time, students, together with the endorsing professors from their universities, are encouraged to submit their proposals for experiments in the ZARM Drop Tower.
 These may be in various fields, as long as relevant research is being done.
 ESA will select a team that will be given the opportunity to perform a 2 week campaign with the Drop tower, resulting in 5 launch opportunities.
 A team usually consists of 2 to 4 people, and the development of the experiment, after selection, will last around 6 months.
 After the experiment is performed, the results need to be processed and documented.
 A more detailed timeline can be found here.

 |Project:||Drop Your Thesis!|

 |Status:||Next call for proposals opens in September 2014|

 |Contact:||Natacha Callens, dropyourthesis @ esa.int|